cemulate/mynoteserver/README.md

 # My Note Server

+Check out

-A simple, self-hosted note-taking and slide-making solution with the following key features:
+A simple, self-hosted note-taking and slide-making solution with some key features detailed below.
+Though the app is self-hosted, you can check out [the demo](https://cemulate.github.io/mynoteserver/app/); this is a mocked-out copy of the front-end/app that you can use to test out the editor.

 * Typed content comes _first_; full Markdown support
 * **First-class support** for math with MathJax, including custom configurations and macros